Impact

 Risk and Exploitability

-The CVSS score of 7.2 indicates a high severity, and while EPSS data is not available, the remote authenticated nature of the exploit combined with the ability to run arbitrary code gives a serious risk.
-The issue is not listed in CISA KEV, but the high impact and potential to bypass normal controls make it a priority for mitigation.
-Exploitation requires valid credentials to the management interface, suggesting that access control and network segmentation are critical defensive measures.
+The CVSS score of 7.2 indicates a high severity, and the EPSS score of less than 1% (approximately 0.00175) shows that the probability of exploitation is extremely low but non‑zero.
+Nevertheless, because the flaw allows an authenticated remote attacker to execute arbitrary commands on the underlying OS, the potential impact remains significant.
+The vulnerability is not listed in CISA KEV, but its remote authenticated nature and the ability to bypass normal controls make it a high priority for mitigation.
+Exploitation requires valid credentials to the management interface, highlighting the importance of strong access controls and network segmentation.

 OpenCVE Enrichment